 b) THz on-off keying mode PHY (THz-OOK PHY), as defined in 11b.3.

-Unless otherwise stated, in all figures in this clause the ordering of the octets and bits as they are presented to the PHY for modulation is the same as defined in 6.1.
+Unless otherwise stated, in all figures in this clause the ordering of the octets and bits as they are presented to the THz PHY for modulation is the same as defined in 6.1.

 11b.1.1 Regulatory Information

 The THz PHY operating frequency is within the 252.72 – 321.84 GHz range as allocated and not identified by the radio regulations.
-The radio regulations have allocated the spectrum 252-275 GHz for the use of mobile and fixed services and allows the national administrations to allow the use of THz communications above 275 GHz as long as passive services in this band are protected from harmful interference.
+The radio regulations have allocated the spectrum in the range of 252-275 GHz for the use of mobile and fixed services and allows the national administrations to allow the use of THz communications above 275 GHz as long as passive services in this band are protected from harmful interference.

 11b.1.2 RF power measurements